drewby/RecipeGen/README.md

 ## Observability

-Observability is a key attribute of RecipeGen, enabling us to monitor and understand the application's behavior, interactions with users, and the performance of the underlying Generateive AI model.
-It provides real-time insights into the system, supporting data-driven decisions for continuous improvement.
+Observability is a crucial attribute of RecipeGen, allowing us to monitor and understand the application's behavior, user interactions, and the performance of the underlying Generative AI model.
+It offers real-time insights into the system, supporting data-driven decisions for continuous improvement.

+The dev container includes an instance of [Prometheus](https://prometheus.io) at http://localhost:9090, which gathers metrics from the running application.
+There is also an instance of [Grafana](https://grafana.com) at http://localhost:3000 with a built-in dashboard for visualizing the metrics.

-Here's a brief overview of the key metrics we've set up for RecipeGen, their unit of measurement, and the insights they provide:
+Here's an overview of the key metrics set up for RecipeGen, their unit of measurement, and the insights they provide:

 1. **`recipegen_recipecount`** (_count_): This counts the total number of recipes generated, indicating the system's overall usage.